 Our gay guide to Colombo is a must for all LGBTQ travelers to Sri Lanka.
 We include the best gay hotels to stay in, gay hangouts, things to do, and important practical safety tips.

-Colombo, the bustling capital city of Sri Lanka, is gritty, crowded but super charming.
-It has all the colourful quirks you'd find in India but with a more calming atmosphere.
+Colombo, the bustling capital city of Sri Lanka, is gritty, and crowded but super charming.
+It has all the colorful quirks you'd find in India but with a more calming atmosphere.
 We felt like we were receiving a spiritual cleansing just by walking down the streets!

 As tourists with passing interests in history, it more than satisfied our needs.
 Everything from the museums to the many temples helped unravel the story of this great nation.
-As gay travellers, we still felt relatively comfortable to be ourselves (more about this below!) and find sparks of queerness in the city tapestry.
+As gay travelers, we still felt relatively comfortable being ourselves (more about this below!) and found sparks of queerness in the city tapestry.
 Whether it be in the fabulous display of masks and costumes we found in the museums or the underground gay scene where we found our fellow brothers and sisters of the gay community.

 Heads up: We just wanted to let you know that this post contains affiliate links.
 That means if you book something through one of those links, we'll get a small commission, at no extra cost to you.
 It helps us keep our blog going – so thank you in advance for your support! ♥